Germany, France shore up political, financial aid to beleaguered WHO

 The United States is the biggest overall donor to the Geneva-based WHO, contributing more than $400 million in 2019, roughly 15% of its budget.

-German Health Minister Jens Spahn said the 500 million euros ($561 million) was the “highest amount that we have ever donated” to the WHO.
+“Isolated national answers to international problems are doomed to fail,” German Health Minister Jens Spahn said.

+He announced additional donations of funds and medical equipment to WHO that would bring Germany’s total support to 500 million euros ($561 million) this year, the “highest amount ever”, as it assumes the EU presidency.

-“We need a strong, transparent and accountable WHO today more than ever,” he said.
-“A WHO able to lead and coordinate the global response effort.”
+“We need a strong, efficient, transparent and accountable WHO today more than ever,” Spahn said.

+“Germany will do its part to give the WHO the political, financial and technical backing that is needed.
+This comes with the expectation that remaining challenges are adequately addressed and needed reforms are pushed forward.”

 France said it would give 90 million euros to a WHO research centre in Lyon as well as an additional contribution of 50 million euros.